We often overlook unpopular opinions.

 Music:

-- Mainstream pop music could have artistic merit beyond its commercial success.
+- Mainstream pop music will have artistic merit beyond its commercial success.

 - Genres like rap and hip-hop should be considered modern forms of poetry.

-- The loudness in music production might not significantly impact enjoyment.
+- The loudness in music production will not significantly impact enjoyment.

 Art: